Restaurant Owner Mistakes I See All the Time

 Mistake number two: Not knowing the restaurant’s numbers versus working from a budget.
 Most of the time when I’m on a call with a restaurant owner, and I’ve done literally thousands of calls at this point, and I ask key questions about prime cost and inventory, they don’t know the answers.
 They don’t take inventories monthly much less weekly.
 They don’t track their labor daily.
 They don’t know their sales or their occupancy.
 They don’t work from a budget.
 This isn’t to shame anyone; this is an article of common mistakes I see restaurant owners make all the time, so you’re not alone if this is you.
 I am saying if you want to transform your business and play an active role in doing that, you need to go out and find information.
 It’s as simple as using free resources like YouTube, reading books, going to seminars and food shows, etc. Gathering knowledge and asking help to become better is a trait of a successful entrepreneur and restaurant owner.
 When you make that journey and you start to understand how important it is to have a budget to create your plan for success, you can quickly see where your opportunities are, what you need to put in place, what systems, what steps you need to take to make the money you deserve.

 Mistake number three: Restaurant owners try and do everything on their own instead of identifying a right-hand person to help, who I call an implementer.
 Now look, I'm on a discovery calls every single week.
 I'm on coaching calls every single week.
-I talk to restaurant owners and managers daily, and I can tell you that those people who try and do everything themselves because they're God's gift to the restaurant or their afraid to let go of control, those people are prisoners to their business.
+I talk to restaurant owners and managers daily, and I can tell you that those people who try and do everything themselves because they're God's gift to the restaurant or they're afraid to let go of control, those people are prisoners to their business.
 But when you identify an implementer, you have someone who can get stuff done while you focus on being the leader in the business.
 Your implementer can implement the systems, train the other managers, help hold them accountable.
 This is when your life changes and you start to have freedom from your business.
 You can have this freedom because you know someone is there to get things done.

 What can you do if you’re making these mistakes?